SRYER/sryer.github.io/_posts/2020-06-04-why-there-must-be-an-absolute-zero-point-in-space.md

 My theory:

 ```
-There MUST be an absolute zero point - but not necessarily easy to measure.
+There MUST be an absolute zero point - but not necessarily easy (nor possible) to measure.
 ```

 ### Einstein said...